-One of our goals from our Strategic Plan to 2020 is to improve the percentage of our customers in community living services who are working to 50% or better.
-Currently about 32% of our customers are working in community employment.
+One of our goals from our Strategic Plan to 2020 is to improve the percentage of our clients in community living services who are working to 50% or better.
+Currently about 32% of our clients are working in community employment.
 There are many more who want to work, but haven’t had the support they need to find the right job.
 In 2016, we began shifting our process around employment services.
 We were also able to receive grant funding which allowed us to hire more employment consultants and provide P.A.T.H. training for all of our employees.

 We support people based on a few simple truths.
 We believe:

 - Everyone deserves the opportunity to work in their community for at least minimum wage.

 - Integrated work environments are best for everyone.